davidcromianski-dev/ant-di/README.md

 - **[vite-plugin-dts](https://github.com/qmhc/vite-plugin-dts)** `^4.3.0` - TypeScript declaration file generation for Vite

 ### Optional Dependencies
-- **reflect-metadata** - Required only if you want to use decorator-based dependency injection instead of manual registration
+- **reflect-metadata** - Required only if you want to use decorator-based dependency injection instead of manual registration (currently not supported and experimental)

 ## Quick Start